A hand holding a round shape with an IP location pin above it

 Sell your data on the dark web

 In isolation, your IP address may not be worth much.
-But when bundled with other data, it can become very lucrative.
+However, when bundled with other data, it can become very lucrative.

 How do people find your IP address?
 9 likely methods